ryanmcnally93/relieve/readme.md

 - To be ensured that people gain happiness from the classes
 - Something that regularly makes me feel good as opposed to a one-time fix, something that stays with me for longer

-As a relative or friend of a struggler, I want:
+As a relative or friend of someone who struggles, I want:
 - To know where classes are and what times they are
 - To know that my friend/relative is going to have an educational but fun experience
 - To learn a bit myself so I can be of better help to my friend/relative